Car problems Peugeot

 Oil level and timing belt on PureTech

-Spotting electronic problems during a test drive
+Spotting electrical problems during a test drive

 Pre-purchase inspection and checking recalls

 Before buying, have a specialist carry out a thorough inspection.
-Check the engine, gearbox, running gear, brakes and electronics.
+Check engine, gearbox, running gear, brakes and electronics.
 Ask the dealer whether there are any outstanding recalls and whether all software updates have been installed.
 Request the full service history and proof of belt replacement and diesel particulate filter regenerations.

 Planning your own preventive maintenance